samcaf/ResolvedEnergyCorrelators/README.md

     --pt_min 500 --pt_max 100000 \
     --file_prefix lhc_w_highres120bins_parton
 ```
-or change the subjet radius, jet radius, or EWOC observable to suit your needs.
+or change the subjet radius, jet radius, EWOC observable, or any other option to suit your needs.

-You can use the plotting tools in `./plot/ewocs`, which can be modified to produce your own versions of the plots from [25yy.xxxx].
+You can use the plotting tools in `./plot/ewocs`, which can be modified to produce your own versions of the plots from [2502.xxxx].
 Additional examples for computing EWOCs, including examples for computing ENCs in Pythia, can be found in `./bin/`.